 Since trumpet vine blooms in midsummer on current year’s growth, severe fall pruning won’t limit the vine’s flowers the next summer.
 In fact, pruning trumpet vines properly encourages the plants to produce more flowers every summer.

 The plant is prolific and sends up multiple basal shoots.
 It’s a gardener’s job to reduce that number to begin building a long-term framework for the flowering shoots.

 This process requires cutting trumpet vine plants back in the fall.
 The following spring, it’s time to select the best and the strongest vine shoots and prune back the rest.
 This pruning procedure is appropriate for newly planted trumpet vines and also for mature trumpet vines that need renovation.

 When to Prune Trumpet Vines

 Your first job is to harden your heart to cutting trumpet vine plants in autumn.
-When you are cutting trumpet vine plants back, you can prune them off at ground level or leave up to 8 inches of vine.
+When you are cutting trumpet vine plants back, you can prune them off at ground level or leave up to 8 inches (20.5 cm.) of vine.

 This type of trumpet vine pruning encourages vigorous basal shoot development in spring.
 When new growth begins, you select several of the strongest shoots and train them to the supporting trellis.
 The rest must be cut to the ground.

-Once a framework of several strong shoots extend over the trellis or allotted space – a process that may take several growing seasons – trumpet vine pruning becomes an annual affair.
+Once a framework of several strong shoots extends over the trellis or allotted space – a process that may take several growing seasons – trumpet vine pruning becomes an annual affair.
 In spring, after all danger of frost is past, you prune off all lateral shoots to within three buds of the framework vines.